rmarx/holblocking-blogpost/README.md

 [TODO: Figure 6]
 *Figure 6: the top few protocol layers in the typical networking model.*

-HTTP is at the top, but is supported first by TLS at the Security Layer (see the [Bonus section](#sec_tls)), which in turn is carried by TCP at the Transport layer.
+HTTP is at the top, but is supported first by TLS at the Security Layer (see the [Bonus TLS section](#sec_tls)), which in turn is carried by TCP at the Transport layer.
 Each of these protocols wrap the data from the layer above it with some metadata (for example the TCP packet header is prepended to our HTTP data, while that then gets put inside an IP packet etc.).
 This allows for a relatively neat separation between the protocols.
 This in turn is good for their re-usability: a Transport Layer protocol like TCP doesn't have to care about what type of data it is transporting (it could be HTTP, it could be FTP, it could be SSH, who knows), and IP works fine for both TCP and UDP.

 This does however have important consequences if we want to multiplex multiple HTTP/2 resources onto one TCP connection.
 Consider Figure 7: